All you need to know about the bicornuate uterus

 A bicornuate uterus is usually asymptomatic.
 But this is not always the case.

-Women with a bicornuate uterus may also experience irregular , unexplained vaginal bleeding .
+Women with a bicornuate uterus may also experience irregular and unexplained vaginal bleeding .

 Complications during pregnancy

-A bicornuate uterus can lead to complications during pregnancy. pregnancyThese include recurrent miscarriage, premature delivery and fetal growth retardation.
+A bicornuate uterus can lead to complications during pregnancyThese include recurrent miscarriage, risk of premature delivery and fetal growth retardation.

 However, some women with a bicornuate uterus carry their entire pregnancy to term without even realizing they have this type of uterus.
-Complications are not mandatory.
+Complications need not occur.

 How is a bicornuate uterus diagnosed?